Vargodl/DVwords-WeekenStrung/README.md

 Whitman's shop opened just two years before his friend Lawrence Ferlinghetti co-founded City Lights in San Francisco (which Margie and I visited when we lived in San Francisco before Ferlinghetti died (aged 101)).

 I've been to Shakeseare and Company several times--it is one of my 'must-stops' on each trip to Paris.
 I have also purchased things from them, including rare books and, last year, a newly printed edition of Ulysses which they put out for its 100th anniversary.
-About3 years ago, I also purchased the book which the bookstore published in 2016 of its own history (Shakespeare and Company, Paris: A History of the Rag & Bone Shop of the Heart).
-I'll plan to peruse that before our visit.

-i started reading Nabokov's Despair today  Will (re-)read Hemingway's Mobile Feet before our upcoming trip as well.

 “Touch me.
 Soft eyes.
 Soft soft soft hand.
 I am lonely here.
 O, touch me soon, now.
 What is that word known to all men?
 I am quiet here alone.
 Sad too.
 Touch, touch me.”
 Excerpt From Ulysses James Joyce

+About 3 years ago, I also purchased the book which the bookstore published in 2016 of its own history (Shakespeare and Company, Paris: A History of the Rag & Bone Shop of the Heart).
+I'll plan to peruse that before our visit.

+i started reading Nabokov's Despair today  Will (re-)read Hemingway's Mobile Feet before our upcoming trip as well.

 ,,,and just (to reiterate) one more thing, "Be Not Inhospitable to Strangers Lest They Be Angels in Disguise."